 Barrow then ran in the darkness a block and a half to Eagle Ford Road (Singleton Boulevard today), where he was picked up by W. D. Jones and Bonnie Parker.

-As the trio drove away, Malcolm Davis lay dying.
+As the trio drove away, Malcolm Davis lay dying at the McBride house.
 He was one of at least nine lawmen thought to have been killed by the Barrow gang during its short reign of terror during the Depression.

 Malcolm Davis was fifty-one years old.